 Let’s get to the fun part!
 Aside from all those normal cockatiel eeps, chirps, warbles and other noises, these birds can also learn to imitate human speech.

 Now, keep in mind that cockatiels are not exactly the most talented talkers.
-They can definitely learn some tunes and short phrases, though, and talking training is a fun way to bond.
-Just make sure you’re ready to flex your patience muscle, because you might end up repeating a phrase hundreds of times before your ‘tiel picks it up.
+They can learn some tunes and short phrases, though, and talking training is a fun way to bond.
+You just have to be patient, as you might end up repeating a phrase hundreds of times before your ‘tiel picks it up.

 Because males are more vocal in order to attract a mate, they tend to be the best candidates for talking training.

 The most common cockatiel color out the is the wild type.
-Males will be light grey with a yellow head (as pictured below), while females feature a grey head.
+Males will be light grey with a yellow head (as pictured below), while females sport a grey head.

 As in many other pets, selective breeding has allowed for the creation of lots of other cockatiel colors and patterns.
 A few of the more common ones are: